Firewalls, Panorama, and Traps

 - Enter a port number and click Next

-- Click Select Sourcetype -> Network & Security -> pan:log
+- Click Select Sourcetype -> Network & Security -> pan:log (or a more specific sourcetype from the table above)

 - Change the App Context to the Palo Alto Networks Add-on